Police corruption: Romania

 Anti-fraud organizations have experienced fraud.
 In February 2015, the DNA prosecutors detained Ionut Vartic, the head of the Suceava Fight against Fraud Department (DLAF) for having used confidential information for private interests.
 Then, in March 2015, Horia Georgescu, director of Romania's NIA, was arrested on corruption charges.
-This news followed only days after Darius Valcov, the Romanian finance minister resigned after being accused of accepting £1.4 million in bribes when he was a town mayor.
-Both maintain their innocence but the cases do nothing to help Romania's reputation as "one of the EU's most corrupt states".
+This news followed only days after Darius Valcov, the Romanian finance minister, resigned after being accused of accepting £1.4 million in bribes when he was a town mayor.
+Both maintain their innocence, but the cases do nothing to help Romania's reputation as "one of the EU's most corrupt states".

 Yet Romania desires to gain admission into Europe's passport-free Schengen zone and thus is at least appearing to make an effort to reduce local and political crime and corruption.
 Romania is under enormous pressure from the European Commission to deal with their "graft culture" at the risk of losing EU aid funds.
-Official data revealed in the year of 2009 alone, six magistrates, 22 police officers and five fiscal inspectors had been convicted of bribery on the grounds of having received bribes of between 100 and 45,000 euros.
+Official data revealed in 2009 alone, that six magistrates, 22 police officers and five fiscal inspectors had been convicted of bribery on the grounds of having received bribes of between 100 and 45,000 euros.
 While most civilians denounce the government for the current state of police immorality in Romania, those from above blame the police forces for deliberately failing to produce evidence in court that would allow successful prosecution of corrupt businessmen and politicians.

-In February 2015, Monica Iacob Ridzi, Romania's former sports and youth minister, was sentenced to five years in prison for abusing her position, overspending public money, illegally contracting private companies for goods and services and of trying to delete allegedly incriminating e-mails.
+In February 2015, Monica Iacob Ridzi, Romania's former sports and youth minister, was sentenced to five years in prison for abusing her position, overspending public money, illegally contracting private companies for goods and services and trying to delete allegedly incriminating e-mails.